Updated May 2022

 I remember once planning a trip in the winter months for the following summer.
 But then I had a little mishap and wrote my bike off on some slippery roads in Wales.

-By the time I got a new bike, I had to wait until the summer the following year!
-Of course, by this point, I’d planned, re-planned, and planned again my tour.
+By the time I got a new bike, I had to wait until the summer of the following year!
+Of course, by this point, I’d planned, re-planned, and planned my tour a hundred times over.

 When the time finally came for me to set off, I was actually sick of thinking about it.
 Rather than eagerly awaiting my departure date, I was secretly wanting it to be over with.

 I’m a big believer in planning for a tour.
-I believe you get more from your trip with a little bit of forward planning and some organisation.
+I believe you get more from your trip with a little forward planning and some organisation.

-However, the time will come when you feel it necessary to say enough is enough.
+However, the time will come when you feel it’s necessary to say enough is enough.